 No need to get fancy, either.
 A few bottles of wine and some nuts and popcorn for munchies will do the trick.
 Keep the time limited so it’s not too much of a commitment.
 If you decide to go for after work, 6 p.m. until 7:30 or 8 p.m. should give you plenty of time.
 And who knows, you might even bond and head out to dinner afterward.

 |I organized a “Friendsgiving” meal last year, but you can do super casual get-together and serve wine and popcorn, or even meet out in a local tavern.|

 I’ve yet to use an app to meet someone, but there are myriad options floating around the tech world.
 You might consider trying Skout, Meetup, Meetme, or Peoplehunt to try and connect digitally, and eventually IRL (in real life!).

 Rome wasn’t built in a day and neither is a New York friendship.
 New Yorkers tend to be a bit more guarded than other city slickers, but once we’ve let that guard down, we’ll be your friend for life.
 It could take a few years until you make friends, but the timing is different for everyone depending on your line of work, how many people you come in contact with, as well as how social of a person you are.
 In time you’ll meet people, and soon have more friends than you can spend time with.

 Don’t be afraid of rejection.

-Lastly, not taking any action because you’re afraid of getting rejected won’t bring any new friends your way.
+Lastly, not taking any action because you’re afraid of getting rejected won’t bring any new pals your way.
 Take a chance, otherwise, you’ll never know what could’ve been, and you might end up missing out on what would’ve been a lifelong friendship.
-Even in a city as massive as Gotham, there are plenty of other newcomers looking to meet people too, just like you.
+Even in a city as massive as Gotham, there are plenty of other newcomers looking to make friends in NYC, just like you.